rackspace-cookbooks/mysql-multi/README.md

 Utilization
 ------------

-This cookbook provides libraries to work along with MySQL community recipe to allow for the creation of master/slave and master/multi-slave MySQL systems.
+This cookbook provides libraries to work along with MySQL community cookbook to allow for the creation of master/slave and master/multi-slave MySQL systems.

-The recipes and libraries provided here are designed for clean initial setups of this type of servers.
+The recipes and libraries provided here are designed for clean initial server setups of this type of systems.
 They are not designed to do any type of fail-over, this type of automation is better addressed by other tools.

 *** Special Note:
-This cookbook only supports MySQL community recipe version 6.x, major changes in this recipe prior to version 6 have caused it to not be backwards compatible.
+This cookbook only supports MySQL community cookbook version 6.x, major changes in this cookbook prior to version 6 have caused it to not be backwards compatible.
 If you need support for MySQL community cookbook 5.x then use version 1.4.2 of this cookbook.